manuelmohr/x10i/README.txt

 This means executables in bin/ and library files in lib/.
 For our Firm backend use bin/x10firm instead of bin/x10c or bin/x10c++.

+== Tips for debugging Java in gdb ==
+If you want to run java programs in gdb, then you should make sure that gdb ignores some unix signals that java reroutes and expects to receive.
+If gdb intercepts these the java program won't work.
+The easy way to do this is to add this macro to your .gdbinit and start it before running any java programs.
+(We advice against this for non-java programs, since it hides most segfaults from gdb)

+define javadebug
+handle SIGUSR1 nostop noprint pass handle SIGSEGV nostop noprint pass handle SIGILL nostop noprint pass handle SIGQUIT nostop noprint pass end